-Justice Department, FBI bracing for possibility of civil unrest on election day
+Justice Dept., FBI planning for the possibility of Election Day violence, voting disruptions

 The president has said since then that he does not know about the Proud Boys and, under pressure amid fallout from the debate, said he disavows domestic extremist groups.

-The Trump campaign and the RNC have rejected accusations that they are inciting intimidation by encouraging poll watching, which is legal and meant to ensure voters rights are protected.
+The Trump campaign and the RNC have rejected accusations that they are inciting intimidation by encouraging poll watching, which is legal and meant to ensure voters’ rights are protected.
 An RNC spokesman said those dispatched to the polls would be trained to interact politely with voters and poll workers.

 Trump also has controversially proposed using law enforcement to patrol polling places, telling Fox News in August, “We’re going to have sheriffs, and we’re going to have law enforcement, and we’re going to hopefully have U.S. attorneys and we’re going to have everybody, and attorney generals.”
-That tactic historically has been used to scare voters of color, though Trump is limited in his ability to make good on his threat.
+Such tactics historically have been used to scare voters of color, though Trump is limited in his ability to make good on his threat.

 Trump’s suggestion of deploying law enforcement officials to monitor polls raises specter of voting intimidation

-Federal law prohibits U.S. government officials from sending “armed men” to the polling places, and the Justice Department has determined that means a U.S. attorney cannot order FBI agents or U.S. Marshals to the polls.
-Justice Department policies and tradition also call for federal law enforcement to keep a low-profile when it comes to elections, as the states, rather than the federal government, are responsible for making sure the voting process is conducted fairly.
+Federal law prohibits U.S. government officials from sending “armed men” to polling places, and the Justice Department has determined that means a U.S. attorney cannot order FBI agents or U.S. marshals to the polls.
+Justice Department policies and tradition also call for federal law enforcement to keep a low profile when it comes to elections, because the states, rather than the federal government, are responsible for making sure the voting process is conducted fairly.

 The Justice Department does, however, deploy unarmed, specially trained poll monitors to watch for problems with voting.

-The FBI often uses its command center during high-profile, political events, such as a State of the Union address or a presidential inauguration.
-The Justice Department utilized it in June to manage an aggressive show of force, which included every federal law enforcement agency and the National Guard, against racial justice demonstrators in D.C.
+The FBI often uses its command center during high-profile political events, such as a State of the Union address or a presidential inauguration.
+The Justice Department utilized it in June to manage an aggressive show of force — one that included every federal law enforcement agency and the National Guard — against racial-justice demonstrators in D.C.

 Dan Lamothe, Carol D. Leonnig, Nick Miroff and Paul Sonne contributed to this report.